HoyPido/ios_sdk_v3/README.md

 ## Dependency Libraries
 The library uses Alamofire and JSONModel libraries for rest service calls and deserialization.
 And you'll get them preconfigured if you follow the cocoa pods installation procedure described below.

+## Contact
+If you have any issues, including deployment issues, please contact us: dev-support@mobileconnect.io
 ## Configuration

 #### 1) You'll have to have CocoaPods installed.
 In case you already installed it please pass to step 2